-The Group participates in the national pension schemes as defined by the laws of the countries in which it has operations.
-The Malaysian companies in the Group make contributions to the Employee Provident Fund in Malaysia, a defined contribution pension scheme.
+Defined contribution plans are post-employment benefit plans under which the Group pays fixed contributions into separate entities of funds and will have no legal or constructive obligation to pay further contributions if any of the funds do not hold sufficient assets to pay all employee benefits relating to employee services in the current and preceding financial years.
+The Group makes contributions to the Employees Provident Fund in Malaysia, a defined benefit contribution pension scheme.
 Contributions to defined contribution pension schemes are recognised as an expense in the period in which the related service is performed.